Sarah and Son: Cast

-Mellish died on February 8, 1930, shortly before the movie's release.

 Reception

 The New York Times praised the performances and most of the screenplay, faulting only some aspects of plot development.
 It offered as praise: "Sarah and Son is one of the few audible pictures which are really good enough to warrant criticism of the development of the story, and no matter what are its minor shortcomings, it is an emphatically ingratiating entertainment."